gergoerdi/chirp8-avr/README.md

 This is a CHIP-8 virtual machine implementation running on AVR.

-Its big party trick is that **it is written in Rust**: it is the first non-trivial Rust application running on AVR.
+Its big party trick is that **it is written in Rust**: back in 2017, it was the first non-trivial Rust application running on AVR.
 You can read about its development process in [my blog post][blog].
 The CHIP-8 VM itself is implemented in a [separate, portable crate][chirp8-engine] written in idiomatic Rust fashion, heavily using algebraic data types and pattern matching; this crate can then be used both to build an [SDL-based desktop app][chirp8-sdl] and also this crate running on AVR microcontrollers.